-(Even with $A^{\mu}{\pm} = 0$, the 5D MCM metric $g^{\pm}{AB} = \text{diag}(\eta{\mu\mu}, \chi^4{\pm})$ is not flat in the fifth coordinate.)
-We have inserted the \pm on l^2 for concision in notation but the radius of curvature in AdS is a number whose square is a negative number.
-That radius is timelike.
-Timelike or spacelike, the radius is called the de Sitter parameter and its square is inversely proportional to the Ricci scalar, as in (4.1).
-Minkowski space has R = 0 which is implied by any de Sitter parameter in the neighborhood of infinity.
+and its square is inversely proportional to the Ricci scalar, as in (4.1).
+Minkowski space has R=0 which is implied by any de Sitter parameter in the neighborhood of infinity.
 To get finite R in the neighborhood of infinity, l would have to be the square root of an infinitesimal number.
 In other words, the radius would have to be unphysical.
-However, the square roots of numbers with non-vanishing fractional distance with respect to infinity were treated in [2], Section 6.2 therein, and the square root of an infinitesimal might follow a similar program.
+However, the square roots of numbers with non-vanishing fractional distance with respect to infinity were treated in [2], Section 6.2 therein.
+The main result of that treatment was that no real number can be the square root of a number in the neighborhood of infinity and the square root of an infinitesimal might follow a similar analytical program.

 In addition to (4.1), the Ricci scalar is also defined as the contraction of the Ricci tensor.
-It is not immediately obvious what Ricci tensors might contract as scalars in the neighborhood of infinity so these should be classified and applications of the attendant metrics toward the region around \emptyset must be studied.
-Even in the absence of such connections to the Ricci tensor, we might use the χ^4{\emptyset} coordinates to continue $R(\chi^4{\pm}) = \chi^4{\pm}$ beyond \mathcal{A} and Ω .
-This will allow an independent path for studying R in the neighborhood of infinity near \emptyset .
+It is not immediately obvious what Ricci tensors might contract as scalars in the neighborhood of infinity so these should be classified and applications of the attendant metrics toward the region around \varnothing must be studied.
+Even in the absence of such connections to the Ricci tensor, we might use the χ{\varnothing}^4 coordinate to continue $R(\chi{\pm}^4) = \chi{\pm}^4$ beyond \mathcal{A} and Ω .
+This will allow an independent path for studying R in the neighborhood of infinity near \varnothing .
 In general, R being promoted to a function is a case of the generalized Brans-Dicke theory which will be briefly mentioned in Section 43.
 This is a natural framework in which to study curvature in the neighborhood of infinity.

 If the Ω -brane marks the onset of curvature in the neighborhood of infinity, we must obtain which is non-standard.
-If $\mathcal{F}{\mathcal{X}} \in \mathbb{F}$ does not have arithmetic defined (which is why they are called non-arithmatic numbers), then how might a function of a real number have such an output?
-To answer this question, we should identify the \mathbb{F} on one level of aleph with the \mathbb{N} on a higher level, as in [2].1 The Ω -brane marks the termination of Σ^+ at which point the level of aleph is expected to increase so such a solution is well fitting.
-Overall, the \emptyset region of the unit cell very much remains an unknown territory on our map.
+If $\mathcal{F}{\mathcal{X}} \in \mathbb{F}$ does not have arithmetic defined (which is why they are called non-arithmetic numbers), then how might a function of a real number have such an output?
+To answer this question, we should identify the \mathbb{F} on one level of aleph with the \mathbb{N} on a higher level, as in [2].
+The Ω -brane marks the termination of Σ^+ at which point the level of aleph is expected to increase so such a solution is well fitting.
+Overall, the \varnothing region of the unit cell very much remains an unknown territory on our map.